MohammedMMC/Web-Fighting-Game/README.md

 ## How to play

 1. Open the game in your browser.
+2. Select your character.
-2. Player 1 uses the **W, A, D, and SPACE** keys to control their character.
+3. Player 1 uses the **W, A, D, and SPACE** keys to control their character.
-3. Player 2 uses the **Arrow Keys** to control their character.
+4. Player 2 uses the **Arrow Keys** to control their character.
-4. Fight your opponent until one player's health bar is depleted.
+5. Fight your opponent until one player's health bar is depleted.

 ## Future Improvements

 - Add AI opponents for single-player mode.
 - Implement special moves and combos.
-- Include character selection and themed arenas.

 ## 🚀 Play Now